Criminal Defense in Manatee County

 Can I avoid paying extradition fees if I return to Florida voluntarily?

 Often, yes.
-When extradition is avoided, courts frequently do not impose the thousands of dollars Florida would otherwise spend on the transport process.
+When extradition is avoided, you would not need to pay the thousands of dollars Florida would otherwise have spent on the transport process.
 This approach also helps resolve the case more quickly.

 -